 “And so during that whole session, we’re talking with each other, we’re working side by side as the kids do in tight spaces, sharing materials,” says Bass.
 “It’s interesting to watch a group of teachers line up to get materials and it’s very similar to how students do it, and so we have to constantly remember that we’re working together just as the students are.
 It’s a nice reminder of how difficult it is for students to work, but it also builds a lot of camaraderie, and it’s a fun way to spend an afternoon while also being able to take something and bring it back into your teaching.”

 Sharing and Celebrating the Results

-Once the books were constructed and filled with content, they're ready for display to peers and parents on Literature Night.
+Once the books were constructed and filled with content, they were ready to display for peers and parents on Literature Night.

-As families or visitors enter the school on Literature Night, they're asked to draw two to three student names out of a hat.
-The finished books are all laid out on desks in each classroom, along with a piece of paper for comments.
-Visitors see their child's book first, and then review the books of the students whose names they drew when they arrived.
-At each stop, visitors write on the comment pages, telling the bookmakers what they liked or what surprised them about each book.
+As families or visitors entered the school, they were asked to draw two or three student names out of a hat.
+The finished books were all laid out on desks in each classroom, along with a page for comments.
+Visitors checked out their child’s book first, and then reviewed the books of the students whose names they had drawn when they arrived.
+At each stop, visitors wrote on the comment pages, telling the bookmakers what they liked or what surprised them about each book.